amansulaiman/SafeMedia/README.md

 # What we learned
 Me muka koya

-# What's next for SAF3BOOK
+# What's next for SafeMedia
 Our next iteration in the road map is to support other Nigerian languages such as
 * Yoruba
 * Igbo